XinaBoxLimited/CI/MakeCode.md

 # Continuous Integration - MakeCode
-This is a consolitated view of all XinaBox MakeCode Extensions (PXT Libraries:
+This is a consolitated view of all XinaBox MakeCode Extensions (PXT Libraries):

 xChip | maker | micro:bit
 --- | :---: | :---: